-Servicing involves cleaning of the components in the optical path and cleaning/lubrication of the moving parts using Nikon-specified lubricant.
+Servicing involves complete disassembly and cleaning of the components in the optical path together with cleaning/re-lubrication of the moving parts.
+Various capacitors, which suffer age-related degradation, are replaced.
 The scanners with Firewire (IEEE1394) connections (LS-4000, LS-8000, LS-9000) have a tendency to failure of the interface chips.
-One of the chips suffers age-related failure while the other is susceptible to damage from external causes including the Firewire cable and host computer.
-The former chip is long obsolete but I hold good stocks and replacement of both is possible.
+One of the originally-fitted Firewire chips is increasingly experiencing failure while the other is susceptible to damage inflicted by the user.
+I hold good stocks of both chips and replacement of both is possible.
 The USB Coolscans (LS-40, LS-50, LS-5000) suffer most frequently from PSU failures although there is also damage that can occur through the USB port.
 Both these are repairable.
 It is rare for failures to be mechanical (unless abused) and aside from becoming noisier as the scan motor bearings wear, the scanners tend to show few signs of age that affect their performance.
+When scan motor wear does begin to affect scan quality, the motor can be replaced with modern equivalents.

 The most common cause of scan degradation in Coolscan scanners is dust and other air-borne contamination.
 Because of the orientation of the primary mirror it is susceptible to both debris falling from the media being scanned and dust settling from the air.
 This will tend to degrade contrast and if the dust is also contaminated (typical domestic location), this can attack the protection over the silvering on the front of the mirror and cause pitting.
 Three precautions help to avoid this...